alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

 ## **Dependencies**
 All files are to be run on a Linux real-time kernel.
+The github repo OR the csc496 directory included in the repo must be in the same directory as [libfranka](https://github.com/frankaemika/libfranka); i.e in some directory X, there will X/libfranka, X/csc496, X/Models, etc.

 If you are NOT running the provided docker container, you will have to have at minimum [ncurses-6.0](https://lists.gnu.org/archive/html/info-gnu/2015-08/msg00002.html) installed;

 ## **Citation**